pulumi/docs/content/tutorials/pulumi-fundamentals/create-a-pulumi-project/index.md

 {{% /choosable %}}

-This command creates all of the files you need, initializes a new stack named `dev` (an instance of the project), and installs any necessary dependencies.

 ## Inspect your new project

 The basic project created by `pulumi new` is comprised of multiple files: